Degree students (including Dutch BA graduates): BA degree (or equivalent) in Archaeology or a relevant discipline.

 This course deals with famous collections of Asian material culture in the Netherlands, and the way these were constituted.
 The course includes visits to various museums or special exhibitions, for example the National Museum for Ethnology and the Siebold House in Leiden, and the Tropical Museum in Amsterdam.
-We will also visit stored collections, for example from the Gemeentemuseum in The Hague (which is currently closed to the general public), as well as interesting temporary exhibitions.
+We will also visit the stored collections from the Rijksmuseum in Amsterdam and Gemeentemuseum in The Hague (which are currently not open to the general public), as well as interesting temporary exhibitions.

 - Knowledge of and insight in Asian material culture, as it is presented in Dutch collections;